backdrop-contrib/autoherocolors/README.md

 # Automatic Hero Colors

-Automatically sets the text color of hero blocks based on the average color of the background image.
+Automatically sets the text color of hero blocks based on the average color of the background image, to fix contrast problems.
 Sets the background color to the average image color.

 Does nothing if no image is set in that hero block.

 **A problem:** you upload an image to use as hero background, but it's rather light (or dark), but the theme has a fixed color for all hero blocks.
+You might end up with unreadable text (not enough contrast between background and foreground).

 You can update the theme, or use the CSS Injector module to fix that.
 But then you change the image, and you have to update that CSS again.